snipe/snipe-it/TESTING.md

 ## Browser Tests

-The browser tests use [Dusk](https://laravel.com/docs/8.x/dusk) to run them.
-When troubleshooting any problems, make sure that your `.env` file is configured correctly to run the existing application.
+Browser tests are run via [Laravel Dusk](https://laravel.com/docs/8.x/dusk) and require Google Chrome to be installed.

+Before attempting to run Dusk tests copy the example environment file for Dusk and update the values to match your environment:

+`cp .env.dusk.example .env.dusk.local`
+> `local` refers to the value of `APP_ENV` in your `.env` so if you have it set to `dev` then the file should be named `.env.dusk.dev`.

 ### Test Setup

-Your application needs to be configued and up and running in order for the browser tests to actually run.
+Your application needs to be configured and up and running in order for the browser tests to actually run.
 When running the tests locally, you can start the application using the following command:

 `php artisan serve`

-To run the test suite use the following command from another terminal tab or window:
+Now you are ready to run the test suite.
+Use the following command from another terminal tab or window:

 `php artisan dusk`

-To run individual test files, you can pass the path to the test that you want to run.
+To run individual test files, you can pass the path to the test that you want to run:

 `php artisan dusk tests/Browser/LoginTest.php`